Advanced Vocab Words - Set 8 Flashcards

 193

-# Which vocabulary word means the following? v. to exaggerate; to increase the scope of ## Footnote *Hint: starts with "a"*
+# Name the vocab term: v. to exaggerate; to increase the scope of ## Footnote *Hint: starts with "a"*

 aggrandize ## Footnote synonyms: enlarge, glorify, augment, amplify, elevate She tried to _aggrandize_ her achievements during the interview."